 UPDATE August 13th: It’s ready!
 The tables and chairs have been set up, so go ahead and enjoy.
 Over the next few days, we’ll still be adding a shade canopy, potted flowers and a bus bench!

 UPDATE August 17th: The bus bench, a bike rack and one of the shade canopies have been installed!

 UPDATE August 23rd: The final shade canopy has gone in!

 UPDATE September 3rd: We have gotten permission from the City to extend the project.
-The parklet will now be in place until October 31st!
+The parklet will now be in place until the end of October!

 Don’t forget to fill out the survey by clicking here to tell us what you think!